 Design Calculations and Calibration

 To measure the flow of the system, pressure sensors were implemented to measure the differential pressure within the Venturi tube.
-Since the BiPAP machine offers air flow assistance in both directions three pressure transducers were included to monitor the inhale and exhale as illustrated in Figure X. The pressure measurements were then converted to a flowrate using Equation X which was adapted from the Bernoulli’s principle.
+Since the BiPAP machine offers air flow assistance in both directions two differential pressure transducers were included to monitor the inhale and exhale as illustrated in Figure X. In addition, a single static pressure transducer provides additional information for monitoring capabilities for medical personnel.
+The differential pressure measurements were then converted to a flowrate using Equation X which was adapted from the Bernoulli’s principle.
 Since the geometry of the Venturi tube stayed constant, the area terms were replaced with a single constant as shown in Equation X, which was determined through calibration procedures.

 Q=A22ρp1-p21-A2A12